-- Seek medical care from an ER where professionals are certified to do a rape kit. - Receiving medical care does not require you or the medical staff to file a police report. - Most injuries are not obvious. - Seek medical care even if you decide not to do a rape kit. - college Health Center does offer some medical services (emergency contraception and testing for STI's) but they do not provide rape kits or HIV prevention medication.
+- Seek medical care from an ER where professionals are certified to do a forensic rape exam. - Receiving medical care does not require you or the medical staff to file a police report. - Most injuries are not obvious. - Seek medical care even if you decide not to do a forensic rape exam. - College Health Center does offer some medical services (emergency contraception and testing for STI's), but they do not provide rape kits or HIV prevention medication.